RyotaUshio/obsidian-latex-theorem-equation-referencer/docs/style-your-theorems.md

 - `.math-callout-subtitle`: Corresponds to the **title** field in the math callout settings.
 Lives inside `.callout-title-inner`.
 Ex) Theorem 1.1 (here is `.math-callout-subtitle`)

 ## Styles gallery

+Here are the list of preset sample styles.
+You can also view the CSS snippet generating each style.

 Example theorem cited from: [Tao, Terence, ed.
 An introduction to measure theory.
 Vol. 126.
 American Mathematical Soc., 2011.](https://terrytao.files.wordpress.com/2012/12/gsm-126-tao5-measure-book.pdf)